barebox/barebox/Documentation/boards/mips/img-ci20.rst

 Running barebox
 ---------------

   1. Boot the board with UART0 serial console.
-Stop the auto boot during U-boot.
+Stop the auto boot during U-Boot.

   2. Upload ``images/barebox-img-ci20.img`` via Ymodem to the board and then run: